ArbenKqiku/arbenkqiku.github.io/_posts/2026-02-07-decision-frameworks.md

 Efficiency is about execution quality.
 It describes how effectively that potential is turned into results.
 In digital marketing, this can be measured using metrics such as conversion rate, cost per lead, or profit on ad spend.

-# Am example from the financial industry
+# An example from the financial industry

 In a past project with a company in the financial services industry, the sales team raised a familiar concern: they were not getting enough leads.